 The reason that this is important is that it makes the man more than an everyday criminal, as sometimes portrayed.
 He was part of the resistance.
 For decades, there had been growing tension between the Jewish people and the Romans that ruled over them.
 There were no doubt times where violence flared up in the streets.

 The full details of Barabbas’ crimes are not available, but it’s highly probable that he was involved in a skirmish or riot that led to the death of a Roman soldier.
 The punishment for political crimes was death by crucifixion.
+Crucifixion was arguable the most feared form of execution and both Barabbas or Jesus faced with the crowd

 The accounts of Jesus and Barabbas in the Bible can be found in Matthew 27, John 18, Mark 15, and Luke 23.
 Peter also mentions the event in Acts 3.